-Melbourne Convention Bureau Limited is a not for profit company limited by guarantee.
-The members are the ultimate owners of the Company with funding predominantly provided by the Department of Jobs, Precincts and Regions (DJPR).
-Related parties of Melbourne Convention Bureau Limited are considered to include:
+Melbourne Convention Bureau Limited is a not-for-profit company limited by guarantee.
+The members are the ultimate owners of the Company with funding predominately provided by the DJSIR.
+Related parties of the Company include:

-- all key management personnel and their close family members - the Company's parent entity, Visit Victoria Limited who holds a controlling 51% voting share in the Company - all cabinet ministers and their close family members; and - all departments and public-sector entities that are controlled and consolidated into the whole of state consolidated financial statements.
+- all key management personnel and their close family members - the Company's parent entity, Visit Victoria Limited who holds a controlling 51% voting share in the Company - · all cabinet ministers and their close family members; and - · all departments and public-sector entities that are controlled and consolidated into the whole of state consolidated financial statements.